Payment of Wages: California

 - Different pay frequency rules apply to nonexempt and exempt employees, certain temporary services employees, and to payments of paid sick leave.
 Penalties are imposed for violations of the pay frequency rules.
 See Pay Frequency.

 - Employers are either permitted to make, or prohibited from making, certain types of deductions from the wages of employees.
 Penalties are imposed for noncompliance.
-Qualified employers are required to facilitate employee contributions, through optional payroll deductions, to the state-run CalSavers individual retirement account program.
+Qualified employers are required to facilitate employee contributions, through optional payroll deductions, to the state-run CalSavers individual retirement savings program.
 See Permitted and Prohibited Wage Deductions.

 - With each payment of wages, employers must provide each employee with an accurate, itemized written pay statement in the form of a detachable part of a check or a separate written statement.
 The statement must itemize certain information.
 Additional requirements apply to piece-rate-basis and temporary services employees.
 Use of electronic pay statements may be permitted under certain conditions.
 Penalties are imposed for noncompliance.
 See Pay Statement Requirements.